Terms of the Hunt

 Rifle: similar to our brown bear hunting recommendation, your rifle should be equipped with a weather proof scope and dialed in 2” high at 100 yards or zeroed in at 200 yards.
 Synthetic stocks and Stainless Steel barrels and actions perform best in the inclement weather.
 If you handload, be sure all your ammo will chamber and eject properly.
 Practice as much as possible in all shooting positions: off sticks, prone off a pack, seated, kneeling, etc. Silhouettes are especially good practice.
 Be sure scope mounts and all screws are checked for tightness.
 A good sling is worth its weight in gold.
 We highly recommend the heavier belted magnum calibers in a bolt action with a minimum bullet weight of 220 grains.

-The .300 Winchester Mag, .300 RUM, .33 Noselr, .338 Winchester Mag, .375 H&H Mag, and .375 Ruger are all well suited for our type of shooting situations.
+The .300 Winchester Mag, .300 RUM, .33 Nosler, .338 Winchester Mag, .375 H&H Mag, and .375 Ruger are all well suited for our type of shooting situations.
 Be sure and remove grease and oil from your action and bolt assembly!!!
 Check all screws for tightness.
 If you handload check to be sure all cartridges will chamber and eject properly.

 Rifle: Your rifle should be a light weight bolt action, scoped with good quality optics and dialed in 2 inches high at 100 yards.
 You should be adept at hitting targets out to 350 yards.
 If you handload, be sure all your ammo will chamber and eject properly.
 Practice as much as possible in all shooting positions.
 Silhouettes are especially good practice.
 Be sure scope mounts and all screws are checked for tightness.
 A good sling is worth its weight in gold.